 Welcome to the Nursery Class!

-Hello and welcome to the Nursery class page.
-Mrs Dolby teaches the Nursery children with Miss Jones, Mrs Page and Mrs Bell.
+Hello and welcome to the class page.
+Mrs Dolby and Mrs Lockley are the Early Years Teachers.
+Miss Jones and Mrs Page are the teaching assistants.
+Mrs Bell is our care assistant.

 Summer term 2